The $p$-elastic flow for planar closed curves with constant parametrization: Introduction

 On the existence of weak solutions to the problem~\eqref{eq:P} we have: \begin{theorem} Let $p \ge 2$ and assume that $\gamma_0 \in W^{2,p}(\mathcal{S}^1)$ satisfies \eqref{eq:1.1}.
 Then the problem \eqref{eq:P} possesses a weak global-in-time solution. \end{theorem} The authors of this paper and Pozzi \cite{OPW} proved the existence of local-in-time weak solutions of the $L^2(ds)$-gradient flow for $\mathcal{E}_p$ with $p \ge 2$ under the inextensibility constraint.
 The resultant flow is a second order parabolic equation.
 Moreover, it was proved in \cite{OPW} that the weak solution can be extended to a global-in-time solution for the case $p=2$.
 Recently Blatt--Vorderobermeier--Hopper \cite{BVH} independently proved the existence of local-in-time weak solutions to the problem \eqref{eq:P} with $p \ge 2$ for closed space curves in $\mathbb{R}^n$.
 Although Definition~\ref{theorem:1.1} is slightly different from the definition of weak solutions in \cite{BVH} or \cite{OPW}, Theorem~\ref{theorem:1.2} gives an extension of \cite{BVH,OPW} for the case $p>2$.

 Thanks to Theorem \ref{theorem:1.2}, it is natural to ask whether weak solutions to \eqref{eq:P} converge to an equilibrium as $t \to \infty$.
 To this end, generally one requires a uniform bound for $\mathcal{E}_p$ along the flow with respect to $t$.
-Although we obtain a partial result on the energy bound for the case $p \ge 2$ (see Lemma \ref{theorem:5.1}), it is not enough to prove the convergence of weak solutions as $t \to \infty$.
+Although \eqref{eq:1.3} and \eqref{eq:1.4} give a uniform estimate of weak solutions of \eqref{eq:P}, it is not enough to prove the convergence of weak solutions as $t \to \infty$.
 We expect that one of the key difficulties may be the lack of uniqueness of weak solutions of~\eqref{eq:P} with $p > 2$.
 If the uniqueness of weak solutions to problem \eqref{eq:P} with $p>2$ is proved, perhaps for a certain class, then we can also prove the subconvergence of weak solutions of problem \eqref{eq:P} in this class with $p>2$.
-For the case $p=2$, we do obtain the uniqueness of weak solutions to \eqref{eq:P}.
-This gives the following energy inequality: \begin{theorem} Let $p=2$.
+For the case $p=2$, we obtain the uniqueness of weak solutions to \eqref{eq:P}.
+This gives the following energy inequality stronger than \eqref{eq:1.5}: \begin{theorem} Let $p=2$.
 Assume that $\gamma_0 \in W^{2,2}(\mathcal{S}^1;\mathbb{R}^2)$ satisfies \eqref{eq:1.1}.
 Then the problem \eqref{eq:P} possesses a unique global-in-time weak solution $\gamma$ such that

 for all $0 \le \tau_1 \le \tau_2 < \infty$.
 Moreover, there exist a sequence $\{ p_k \} \subset \mathbb{R}^2$ and a monotone divergent sequence $\{ t_k \} \subset (0, \infty)$ such that $\gamma(\cdot,t_k)-p_k$ converges to an elastica in the $H^4$-weak topology. \end{theorem} One can infer from Theorem \ref{theorem:1.3} that our weak formulation of \eqref{eq:P} can work well at least for the case $p=2$.
 Moreover, Theorem \ref{theorem:1.3} gives an extension of \cite{OPW} for the case $p=2$.